Fundamental Limits of Rigid Body Localization: Abstract

 \section{Abstract}

-We consider a novel approach to formulate the \ac{CRLB} for the \ac{RBL} problem, which allows us to assess the fundamental accuracy limits on the estimation of the translation and rotation of a rigid body with respect to a known reference.
-To that end, we adopt an information-centric construction of the \ac{FIM}, which allows to capture the contribution of each measurement towards the \ac{FIM}, both in terms of input measurement types, as well as of their error distributions.
-Taking advantage of this approach, we derive a generic framework for the \ac{CRLB} formulation, which is applicable to any type of rigid body localization scenario, extending the conventional FIM formulation suitable for point targets to the case of a rigid body whose location include both translation vector and the rotation matrix (or alternative the rotation angles), with respect to a reference.
-Closed-form expressions for all \acp{CRLB} are given, including the bound incorporating an orthonormality constraint onto the rotation matrix.
-Numerical results illustrate that the derived expression correctly lower-bounds the errors of estimated localization parameters obtained via various related \ac{SotA} estimators, revealing their accuracies and suggesting that \ac{SotA} \ac{RBL} algorithms can still be improved.
+We consider a novel {and general approach to easily compute the \acp{CRLB} of \ac{RBL} problem using arbitrary types of information}.
+To that end, we adopt an information-centric construction of the \ac{FIM}, which allows {capturing} the contribution of each measurement towards the \ac{FIM} {explicitly}, both in terms of input measurement types, as well as of their error distributions.
+Taking advantage of this approach, we derive a generic framework for {evaluating the} \ac{CRLB}, which is applicable to {arbitrary} rigid body localization scenarios, {and which, unlike the formulation of FIM commonly used in point-target localization, is better suited to RBL problems as it explicitly allows capturing the precision in} both the translation vector and the rotation matrix (or alternative the rotation angles) {of the rigid body}, with respect to a reference. { Examples of \acp{CRLB} obtained via the proposed approach are given in closed form}, including the bound incorporating an orthonormality constraint onto the rotation matrix{, which enables a straightforward adjustment of the derived bound when new measurements are added or removed.} Numerical results illustrate that the derived expression correctly lower-bounds the errors of estimated localization parameters obtained via various related \ac{SotA} estimators, revealing their accuracies and suggesting that \ac{SotA} \ac{RBL} algorithms can still be improved.

 \glsresetall